Sarvasakshi: Plot

 Ravi, a progressive schoolteacher in a small village helps fight an epidemic by getting his students inoculated.
 He incurs the wrath of local witchdoctor in the process.
-The witchdoctor gets his chance when Rekha, the pregnant wife of Ravi comes to him after the death of their child.
+The witchdoctor gets his chance for revenge when Rekha, the pregnant wife of Ravi comes to him after the death of their child.
 He demands a human sacrifice.
-While Rekha later dies in childbirth, Ravi is accused of superstitious activity and is ostracized by the villagers.
+While Rekha dies in childbirth, Ravi is accused of superstitious activity and is ostracized by the villagers.
 He is, eventually cleared, however.